 NO. Independent contractor BELFOR Property Restoration (BELFOR), a leading expert in the area of building remediation, has determined that there are no conditions in the building that require it to be evacuated.

 YES.
 BELFOR determined that the building is safe for occupation while remediation work in affected areas is being done.
 However, when the affected areas are being remediated, employees in those areas will be relocated to other areas in the building.
+Only spaces with normal air-quality readings are open and in use.

 Removal of impacted materials, cleaning of surfaces and follow up air and surface testing to confirm remediation efforts were successful.
 Affected walls, ceiling tiles and flooring may also be replaced.